 The implications of the existence of occupational poverty traps for development policy are profound.
-In this case, most people are not poor because they lack innate ability, instead they are constrained by a lack of access to more productive activities.
+In this case, most people are not poor because they lack innate ability; instead, they are constrained by a lack of access to more productive activities.
 Interventions that do not suffice to move people above the threshold will not be successful at improving outcomes in the long run.
-On the other hand, big push policies that move a large share of households past the threshold can be effective at lifting them out of poverty permanently.
-The critical differentiating feature of these two sets of policies is that the latter enables occupational change, whereas the former might not due to the inadequacy of the transfer to effect this.
-In the last part of the paper, we compare different poverty alleviation policies through the lens of a poverty trap framework.
-How many lives will be permanently impacted by a given transfer policy depends on the size of the transfer and the initial asset distribution, relative to the poverty threshold.
-This is an important finding because it implies that a big-push, time-limited approach to poverty alleviation might dominate more continuous consumption support programs which have been the norm around the world.6

-Our evidence therefore complements a recent wave of papers that evaluate the medium and long-run effects of big push policies, as discussed in Bouguen et al. (2019).
-There has been a growing interest in whether big push, time-limited transfers of assets or cash can permanently lift people out of poverty, in which case this may be a more powerful and cost-effective route to improving long-run welfare than continuous consumption support.
-The emerging literature suggests that, although the evidence on cash transfers is mixed, large asset transfer programs like the one we study seem to have persistent effects (Blattman, Fiala, and Martinez, 2013; Banerjee et al., 2015b; Bandiera et al., 2017; Haushofer and Shapiro, 2018; Araujo, Bosch, and Schady, 2019; Blattman, Fiala, and Martinez, 2020; Millán et al., 2020; Banerjee, Duflo, and Sharma, 2020).
-Our paper makes precise the conditions under which transfers can have a permanent effect by lifting people out of an occupational poverty trap.
+On the other hand, big-push policies that move a large share of households past the threshold can be effective at lifting them out of poverty permanently.
+The critical differentiating feature of these two sets of policies is that the latter enables occupational change. whereas the former might not because of the inadequacy of the transfer to effect this.
+In the last part of the article, we compare different poverty alleviation policies through the lens of a poverty trap framework.
+How many lives will be permanently affected by a given transfer policy depends on the size of the transfer and the initial asset distribution, relative to the poverty threshold.
+This is an important finding because it implies that a big-push, time-limited approach to poverty alleviation might dominate more continuous consumption support programs, which have been the norm around the world.6 welfare than continuous consumption support.
+The emerging literature suggests that although the evidence on cash transfers is mixed, large asset transfer programs like the one we study seem to have persistent effects (Blattman, Fiala, and Martinez 2013, 2020; Banerjee et al. 2015b; Bandiera et al. 2017; Haushofer and Shapiro 2018; Araujo, Bosch, and Schady 2019; Millán et al. 2020; Banerjee, Duflo, and Sharma 2020).
+Our article makes precise the conditions under which transfers can have a permanent effect by lifting people out of an occupational poverty trap.
 This suggests that very similar programs can have strikingly different effects depending on how many people they push past the threshold.

+Our evidence complements a recent wave of papers that evaluate the medium- and long-run effects of big-push policies, as discussed in Bouguen et al. (2019).
+There has been a growing interest in whether big-push, time-limited transfers of assets or cash can permanently lift people out of poverty, in which case this may be a more powerful and cost-effective route to improving long-run

+^{6.} This is in line with the finding that microfinance generally fails unless the borrowers already had a business, as these are probably closer to their thresholds (see Banerjee et al. 2015a, 2019; Meager 2019).

-The rest of the paper proceeds as follows.
-Section II details the context, data, and the intervention we study.
-Section III describes the framework, methods and identification strategy we use to test for poverty traps.
+The rest of the article proceeds as follows.
+Section III details the context, data, and intervention we study.
+Section III describes the framework, methods, and identification strategy we use to test for poverty traps.
 Section IV uses short-term responses to the program after four years to distinguish between the two views of why people stay poor.
-In Section V we use data over 11 years to test whether households experience different asset, occupation and poverty trajectories depending on whether they are above or below the poverty threshold.
-In Section VI we outline and estimate our structural model of occupational choice that allows us to quantify the extent of misallocation in the work that people do.
-In Section VII we draw out the key policy implications from our findings.
+In Section V, we use data over 11 years to test whether households experience different asset, occupation, and poverty trajectories depending on whether they are above or below the poverty threshold.
+In Section VI, we outline and estimate our structural model of occupational choice, which allows us to quantify the extent of misallocation in the work that people do.
+In Section VII, we draw out the key policy implications from our findings.
 Finally, Section VIII concludes.